Spanish definite and indefinite articles are great because in most situations you’ll use them in the same way as English

 After getting used to dropping Spanish articles when talking about identity, there are a few scenarios where you need to include them.

-If you are going to add a descriptive adjective with the noun, you have to include a Spanish article:
+If you are going to add a descriptive adjective with the noun, you have to include the Spanish article:

 English: I’m going to be a great journalist.